cloudyr/cloudyr.github.io/packages.md

 title: the cloudyr project
 ---

-## Current cloudyr Packages ##
+## current cloudyr packages ##

-Here's what we're working on so far:
+Here's what we're working on so far.
+Most of the packages are available in [our drat repository](../drat).

 | Category | Package | Service | Available From drat | On CRAN |
 |----------|---------|---------|---------------------|---------|